Strategic project hero image

 2020 was (also) a challenging year for aviation.
 This strategic project as part of the Safran Cabin company, led our team to look at the micro and macro factors that would shape the future of the industry.

-However, today’s industry sees intensifying competition, evolving airline business models, and a surge of technological innovations searching for value-adding application.
+However, today’s industry faces growing competition, evolving airline business models, and a wave of technological innovations seeking to add value.

-As part of Safran Cabin Innovation, I was in charge of the context research, setting up a vision and strategy for the company, and building value propositions.
-Using my visual skills helped to communicate our work to various stakeholders, from marketing to upper management.
+As part of Safran Cabin Innovation, I led context research, developed a vision and strategy, and created value propositions.
+My visual skills facilitated communication with stakeholders, from marketing to upper management.

 ➀ Products and processes study